OkayestDev/OSRS-Flipper/README.md

 ## Support

-If you notice any bugs or have any suggestions, let us know by making an [issue](https://github.com/Sir-Kyle-Richardson/OSRS-flipper/issues), contact me on Discord Encounter#0899, or submit a enquiry through [flipper website](https://www.osrs-flipper.com/info/contact-us)
+If you notice any bugs or have any suggestions, let us know by making an [issue](https://github.com/Sir-Kyle-Richardson/OSRS-flipper/issues), contact me on Discord Encounter#0899, or submit a enquiry through the [flipper website](https://www.osrs-flipper.com/info/contact-us)

 Join the [discord](https://discord.gg/uBsWGSJ9Q7)